 Drug Overdoses Kill More Than Cars, Guns, and Falling

 Note: The Drugs & Health blog updated this infographic with 2011 data and published a follow-up blog post on September 18, 2014.
-Check out here.
+Check it out here.

 They say a picture is worth 1,000 words, but this picture is all about the numbers.
 With 38,329 people dying from drug overdoses in 2010, it’s hard to really grasp the lives lost, the families and friends in mourning, or the generations that will never be, for those who took too much of a drug or who fatally mixed two drugs together (including alcohol).
 Deaths from drug overdoses have been increasing since the early 1990s—fueled most recently by a surge in heroin use.